NathanaelSpecht/Engine/INSTALL.md

 ### Windows

-1. Right-click tisWin.exe and choose "Create Shortcut".
+1. Right-click engine.exe and choose "Create Shortcut".

 2. Cut and paste the shortcut to your desktop.